 - Trustworthy — Your users can easily trust that your site is the one they need if you are using recognizable, standardized designs and features.
-For example, an official banner can identify a reliable U.S. website.

 - Efficient — Well-maintained design systems are usually tested for speed, efficiency, and compatibility with recent technology.
 You can usually find statistics and information about a design system’s size and performance on their website.

 Although using a design system can take a lot of guesswork out of building the best site possible, you will need to make sure you’re choosing the right one before you get started.
 Here are some things to do before you start using a design system:

 Investigate.
 Ask your supervisor if a design system is already required and available within your organization.
 For example, if you manage a federal website, check out the U.S. Web Design System or your agency’s design system, such as the VA.gov Design System.

 Communicate.
 Talk with your designers, engineers, and content managers about options and what you need from a design system.
 Make a list and compare your options against it.

 Connect.
 Reach out to your agency’s Federal Web Council representative and digital experience delivery lead.
 Have a discussion about your design needs.
 Ask about what support they can provide.